 Going on a safari is an incredible experience and one of the best ways to remember everything you see is to take photos.
 However, safari photography is very different to snapping a picture with your smartphone so we’ve put together these five tips to help you take the very best pictures during your safari.

 1. Bring the Right Gear and Learn How to Use It

-The camera you use can make a big difference in the quality of the pictures you take.
-Because of this, you shouldn’t just rely on your phone camera.
+The camera you use can make a big difference in the quality of pictures you take.
+As such, you shouldn’t just rely on your phone camera if you want really great quality photographs as well as more scope to take a variety of shots.
 Consider buying an SLR camera that can zoom in and out.

 2. Be Patient